mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 One of the modes of Galactic Waste Management is GreenField.
 This mode is used when you are developing a database from scratch.
 In GreenField, scripts are executed like this.

-#### Create
-Script of ScriptType *Create* are run if a database does not exist.
-There is typically only one script here and it creates the database.
-//TODO: Let user configure how to check if database exist.

 #### Initialize
 Script of ScriptType *Initialize* are run if the database was just created or if it was just cleaned (more on that later).